Getting Ready For Your First Puppy Training Class

 - Treat Pouch: Have a treat bag or pouch to store your dog’s treats in – this makes giving them their reward faster and prevents your clothes from smelling like turkey!
 The fewer things you have to hold in your hands the better.

-My favorite treat pouch to wear when teaching training classes is this one by PetSate; it has a great hinge that keeps it open when I need quick access and closes with a quick touch to prevent a puppy from snagging an extra treat.
+A popular treat pouch for dry treats is this one by PetSafe; it has a great hinge that keeps it open when I need quick access and closes with a quick touch to prevent a puppy from snagging an extra treat.

 - Clicker: If you’re starting a clicker training class, make sure to have your clicker handy.
 Keep an extra one in the car as a backup!
 Clickers with a wrist attachment are the easiest to use in a group class environment.